Declarative pausing and resuming v2.0.0

 region-c 0 1 PGDGroup - Healthy 25m

-There are some requirements before the pause annotation can put the PGD group on Pause.
-Ideally, the PGD Group should be in Healthy state.
+There are some requirements before the pause annotation can put the PGD group in a paused state.
+Ideally, the PGD Group should be in a Healthy state.
 Alternatively, if all the data nodes in the PGD Group are healthy at the individual level, Pause can also be initiated.